google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

 deaths by the population for each year.

 Add a row below showing the population for each year from 2010 to 2016.
 (There are several ways to do this.
-The solution below uses the sum of each column of state populations to get the population for each year.)
+One possible solution uses the sum of each column of state populations to get the population for each year.)

-Video of adding US population by year.

 .. image:: figures/us_population_by_year.png